beenotung/music-player/README.md

  - Show meta song name (limited detection on garbled code, show filename as fallback)
  - Custom share text

+## New Features
+ - Search songs in playlist by filename / meta title

 ## Todo
  - Save "delete" option on songs without slowing down the launching speed
- - Auto pause when media volumn is changed to zero
+ - Auto pause when media volume is changed to zero
  - Auto pause when bluetooth is disconnected (iff bluetooth was connected)
- - Search songs in playlist by filename / meta title

 ## Contact / Feedback
 Feel free to create feature requests or report bugs on https://github.com/beenotung/music-player